eventespresso/event-espresso-core/docs/C--REST-API/rest-api-vue-library.md

+> **Note: This library is still in development and being worked on internally as we implement it for various ui elements in EE.
+So consider this documentation still in flux.
+We _welcome_ contributions by any developers who start using this, but be aware that everything is subject to change**

 # VUE.js library (eejs-api)

 Overtime Event Espresso is implementing javascript more and more for the various functionality throughout the application.
 One of the main components that will power this is the EE REST API.
 Along with that, as a team, we decided that the js library that would work the best for the javascript apps we build would be [vue.js](https://vuejs.org/v2).